eyolfson/research-2016-ecoop-artifact/README.md

 separate section for each build log file.
 We manually combined these sections and report combined results from all build logs.

+Note that before manual post-processing we found 216 unique warnings with 169736 occurences.
+There was one archetype, relating to message targets, we could not determine and did not include in the paper.
+This archetype had 133 unique warnings with 14638 occurences and were manually identified.

 ### LevelDB

 Similar to above, tests are run as part of the build process.